illuscio-dev/islelib-py/zdocs/source/index.rst

 Azure Builds
 ############

-Azure depends on two different branches to run build processes:

-   * master
-   * release
+Azure builds will only run on commits to the ``master`` branch or branches made with Pull Requests.

-When pushing to the ``master`` branch, azure will:
+When pushing to any applicable branch, Azure Pipelines will:

    * Lint the library in python 3.6 and 3.7.
 If `black`_, `mypy`_ or `flake8`_ throw an error, the build will fail.
    * Test the library in the above python versions on linux, mac, and windows using `pytest`_.
 Any failed tests will halt the build.
    * Check that test coverage exceeds 85%.
 If not, the build will fail.

-When pushing to the ``release`` branch, azure will do the above, then also:
+When pushing to the ``master`` branch, azure will do the above, then also:

    * Build sdist and bdist_whl's through setuptools
    * Check that the version of library does not already exist in the `Python Azure Artifacts Feed`_.
 If it does, the build will fail.